collocations.org

 methods designed to overcome these problems

-attempt to, battle to, struggle to, try to | manage to
+attempt to, battle to, struggle to, try to

 PHRASES

-an attempt to overcome sth 2 be/feel overcome
+an attempt to overcome sth

-become weak/ill; lose control
+2. (be overcome) become weak; lose control

 completely, quite

-She felt quite overcome by their kindness.
+She was quite overcome by their kindness.

 almost, nearly